-Document your list in a shared file space.
+Document your list(s) in a shared file space.
 Include it in your data collection forms.
-For data taken with Calflora or Collector, this is possible with a Plant List or domain value list.
+For data taken with Calflora, Survey 123, or Field Maps, this is possible with a Plant List or domain value list.
 By making this part of your data collection form, you can prevent spelling errors while providing staff with a handy reference in the field.
 Calflora will also manage scientific name changes within your dataset over time.